 I’ve been using the iPad Pro for about a week as my daily driver.
 I haven’t had this much fun using a "computer" in years.
 It’s not perfect.
 Certainly not a work machine.
 But it makes me happy.
-It’s basically a super powerful digital canvas that has helped me add dimensionality to my thinking.
+It makes my computer feel like a paintbrush.
 More specifically: physically interacting with my ideas, redefining digital capture and helping me combine layers of information across my process.

 Some apps that have really stood out to me so far: Keynote, Darkroom, and Concepts.
 My daily usage involves a lot of browsing, saving photos and links, doodling, note taking, and photo editing.